TheMaster1127/SciTE4HTH/README.md

 ![image](https://github.com/TheMaster1127/SciTE4HTH/assets/134737935/afeb8503-1f4c-4c28-9b95-55974c659880)

-For HTpy you must have python set up
+For HTpy you need to have python installed on you pc.

 For HTH press `F5` or click on the run icon to transpile HTH to js in a full HTML file.
 For HTpy press `F5` to transpile and run at once and press `Ctrl+F7` or navigate to Tools > Compile to transpile the code only without ruining it.